qutang/mhealth-storage-format/feature-filename.md

 {% method %}

 ### FeatureType

-1. Used to represent the name of the annotation set.
+1. Used to represent the name of the feature.
 2. CamelStyle, allowed characters: *alphabets* and *digits*.
 3. There should be a file named [`AnnotationSet.ANNOTATIONSETID-VERSIONCODE.ontology.csv`](#) associated with the dataset.